-Next, Section 3 establishes the principals of the 2021 Circulation Plan.
+Next, Section 3 establishes the principals principles of the 2021 Circulation Plan Element of the Master Plan.

 Section 4: Goals and Policies

 Section 4 outlines the goals and policies of the Township of West Windsor as they relate to circulation.